thomashzhang/dungeon-fire/readme.md

 ## Installing the game

-This will be on the Google Play and Apple app store soon, but in the meantime, you can download an APK from the "releases" tab.
+Install the game on any Android device from [Google Play](https://play.google.com/store/apps/details?id=com.ThomasZhang.DungeonFire) and the app will be on the Apple App Store soon.
+You may also download an APK from the "releases" tab.

 ## License